glendaviesnz/rxjs-file-chunker/README.md

 # rxjs-file-chunker
-A class for taking a user uploaded file and breaking it into chunks and sequentially sending to the server
+An Angular service for taking a user uploaded file and breaking it into chunks and sequentially sending to the server